stateoforegon-eis-css/Oregon-CIS-Assessments/Artifact-Request.md

 ### _GV25: List of Vulnerability Scanning Software_

 A list of all vulnerability scanning software that the organization uses to perform automated vulnerability scans of internal and external assets.
 Will be a subset of GV05 – Authorized Software Inventory and GV03 – Configuration Standards.

-### _GV26: Agency Audit Log Management Process_

-Documented and approved process that defines the enterprise’s logging requirements.
-The audit log management process must address, at a minimum:

--	Instructions for the collection of audit logs
--	Instructions for review of audit logs
--	Instructions for retention of audit logs
--	The date of last review and update to the audit log management process

 ### _GV31: List of Authorized Anti‐malware Software_